Peter V'landys: Luncheon with Her Majesty Queen Elizabeth II

-Horse racing industry's failure to protect retired horses from mass slaughter
+Revitalisation of the NSW Spring Carnival

+As chief executive of Racing NSW, V'landys identified prior to 2017 that the size and quality of Sydney metropolitan fields would decline after the October long weekend as NSW-trained horses travelled to Victoria for the Melbourne Spring Carnival.
+During his tenure, he led the expansion and revitalisation of the Sydney Spring Carnival, developing a program of ten consecutive Saturday meetings featuring races worth more than $1 million, together with the Big Dance meeting in November.

+The expansion included new feature races such as The Golden Eagle and Big Dance, while The Hunter and The Gong became the feature races of new standalone Saturday meetings in Newcastle and Wollongong respectively.
+The Everest and The Golden Eagle had also become the two most wagered races in New South Wales.

+V'landys was also instrumental in Racing NSW's efforts to secure formal recognition for races introduced during the expansion of the spring program.
+The Everest was elevated to Group 1 status in 2024, followed by The Golden Eagle in 2026.
+The 2026 Pattern review also granted Group or Listed status to 15 other races introduced during the expansion and upgraded six established NSW spring races.

+Prizemoney and Industry Returns

+Under V'landys leadership, prizemoney, Breeder Owner Breeding Scheme (BOBS) and bonus payments in NSW rose from $173.0 million in 2014-15 to $382.6 million in 2024-25, and total returns to owners and participants reached $407.6 million in 2024-25.

+Allegations of wrongdoing in the horse racing industry

 Following a two-year special investigation into the horse racing industry, Australian investigative journalist Caro Meldrum-Hanna interviewed V'landys in his role as chief executive of Racing NSW.
-The special investigation report aired on 17 October 2019 on the ABC's 7.30 Report, hosted by Leigh Sales.
-The whistleblowing special investigation was titled, 'The dark side of the horse racing industry - A special investigation into the horse racing industry reveals what really goes on when racehorses' lives end in knackeries and abattoirs.'
+The special investigation report aired on 17 October 2019 on the ABC's 7.30.

-In response to the ABC airing the special report, there was wide criticism from media and public outrage with the racing industry and Racing NSW.
-The Guardian reported, 'Footage showed horses being beaten, kicked and shocked with electric prods while they lay dying in abattoirs, and raised questions about the racing industry's claims about its rehoming program for racehorses.'

-The Age, reported, 'The ABC's 7.30 program uncovered alleged acts of animal cruelty on a mass scale, with allegations hundreds of Australian racehorses are being sent to be killed for their meat.
-This is despite the racing industry in most states, including Racing Victoria, promoting programs dedicated to supporting retired thoroughbred racehorses.'
-"There's a massive question mark over the regulator and the problems with self-regulation come into play yet again," Professor McGreevy said.
-V'landys said he was "unaware" of any NSW racehorses being sent to an abattoir or knackery, including slaughterhouses in NSW and interstate.

 Defamation case

-In response to the 7:30 Report segment, V'landys sued the ABC for defamation.
+In response to the 7.30 segment, V'landys sued the ABC for defamation.
 His lawsuit was dismissed in 2021 by Federal Court Justice Michael Wigney.
-V'landys appealed but in 2023, whilst the Federal Court upheld Justice Wigney's decision, ordering V’landys to pay the ABC's legal costs, it also found that the ABC treated V'landys "very shabbily" and that it was "not high quality journalism or fair treatment of him".
+V'landys appealed the judgement but in 2023, while the Federal Court upheld Justice Wigney's decision, ordering V'landys to pay the ABC's legal costs, it also found that the ABC treated V'landys "very shabbily" and that it was "not high quality journalism or fair treatment of him".